Palmerston North: City status

 In 1967, city boundaries were again extended to include land in Aokautere, Kelvin Grove, Milson, Amberley (Westbrook) and Awapuni as part of future growth for the next 25 years.

-In 1969 volunteers established the Esplanade Scenic Railway at Victoria Esplanade.
-The railway features a 2.2 km (1.4 mi) miniature railway track offering 20 minute rides through native bush.
+In 1969, volunteers established the Esplanade Scenic Railway at Victoria Esplanade.
+The railway features a 2.2 km (1.4 mi) miniature railway track offering 20-minute rides through native bush.

 In 1970, the New Zealand Rugby Museum was established and a tribute to the founding father of rugby in New Zealand, Charles Munro, was opened at Massey University.

-In 1971, a competition to design a civic building for the vacant railway land at the Square, is won by Wellington architects, Maurice and John Patience.
+In 1971, a competition to design a civic building for the vacant railway land at the Square, was won by Wellington architects, Maurice and John Patience.
 The resulting building was finished in 1979.
-In 1976, the Manawatu and Oroua rivers flood, 24-hour rainfall records in Feilding and Palmerston North are exceeded and some residents from both locations are evacuated.
+In 1976, the Manawatu and Oroua rivers flooded, 24-hour rainfall records in Feilding and Palmerston North were exceeded and some residents from both locations were evacuated.

 In 1977, Palmerston North City Council celebrated its Centenary of Municipal government.
 The Queen and the Duke of Edinburgh are among visitors to Palmerston North.

 On 1 November 1989, New Zealand local government authorities were reorganised.
 Palmerston North City boundaries were extended to include Ashhurst, Linton and Turitea through amalgamation of parts of the former Kairanga County, Oroua County and Ashhurst Town Council.

 On 1 July 2012, Bunnythorpe, Longburn, part of the area around Kairanga and an area around Ashhurst were transferred from the Manawatū District to Palmerston North City.

 Geography

 Although the land Palmerston North is situated on is bounded by the lofty Ruahine and Tararua ranges in the east and south respectively, the city has a predominantly flat appearance.
 The occasional rise in elevation occurs further away from the river and is especially pronounced in the north and northeast, and also on the south side of the river.
-The typical urban area elevation ranges between 20–40 metres (65–130 ft) above sea level.
+The typical urban area elevation ranges between 20 and 40 metres (65–130 ft) above sea level.

 The highest point is 760 m above sea level.
 This is in the Tararua ranges, south-east of Scotts Road.

 The lowest point is 10 m above sea level.
 This is at the river bank near Te Puna Road.
 Incidentally, both these locations are in the south-west of the city, by Linton.

 There are 5.54 km2 dedicated to public reserves.

-The length of the Manawatu river within the city boundary is 29.9 km and its tributary at Ashhurst, the Pohangina, is 2.6 km.
+The length of the Manawatū river within the city boundary is 29.9 km and its tributary at Ashhurst, the Pohangina, is 2.6 km.